True Life Tips

 Getting sunlight can help your body make vitamin D, support your internal body clock, and encourage you to spend more time outdoors.
 The important word is gently.
 Sunlight has benefits, but too much ultraviolet (UV) exposure can harm your skin.

-So the goal is not to bake in the sun for hours.
-It is to build a small, safe outdoor habit: a morning walk, breakfast near a bright window with a later outdoor break, gardening with sun protection, or a few minutes outside while you drink coffee.
+Aim for a small, safe outdoor habit.
+Try a morning walk, breakfast near a bright window with a later outdoor break, gardening with sun protection, or a few minutes outside while you drink coffee.

 Sunlight helps your body make vitamin D